-The differences between some of these terms lie in their connotations outside the context of working with clients.
-“Therapist” only refers to someone who treats clients.
-On the other hand, a psychologist could spend a lot of time seeing clients but is more likely to work in research as well.
+The differences between some of these terms lie in their connotations aside from working with clients.
+While “therapist” tends to refer to someone who treats clients, a “psychologist” would typically work in a research setting as well as with clients.

-Some mental health professionals call themselves “psychologists” simply because they prefer the term.
-Their work doesn’t have to be different than a therapist’s.
-Others use the term to emphasize a background in research or imply they have a lot of education.
-There are even some psychologists who don’t spend any time working with clients and focus solely on research.
+Some mental health professionals call themselves psychologists simply because they prefer the term.
+Their work isn’t necessarily different than therapists’.
+Others use the term to emphasize a background in research or their education.
+Some psychologists don’t spend any time working with clients and focus solely on research.

 What Is a Therapist’s Salary?

-The range of a therapist’s salary varies depending on education level, additional credentials, location, the types of clients they see and the environment they work in.
+The range of a therapist’s salary varies depending on education level, additional credentials, location, the types of clients they see, and the environment they work in.
 The lowest point is around $30,000 a year and the highest is upward of $129,000.
-A therapist with a Ph.D. in New York City, for example would make a lot more than one with a master’s degree in a small town.
+A therapist with a Ph.D. in New York City, for example, would make a lot more than their peer with only a master’s degree in a small town.